Mølleåen: History

-As far back as the Viking period, the river was used for milling.
+As early as the Viking Age, the river was used for milling.
 From the Middle Ages, the water power of the river was increased by means of dams between the lake of Furesø and the river mouth at the Øresund.
 In the 17th century, sizeable industrial enterprises were established along the river giving it the reputation of being the cradle of Danish industry.
 They included mills for the production of textiles, metals, paper and armaments.
 The factories operated until the 1950s after which they began to close, leaving buildings that were put to other uses.
 They included the Brede Works, now an industrial museum, and the Strandmøllen paper mill.

 Landmarks

 The principal landmarks along the river valley consist of exclusive country houses and palaces and of water mills which developed into factories.

 Mansions

 The Farumgård manor house built in the Rococo style in 1705 overlooks Farum Lake (Farum Sø).
 The public footpath around the lake leads through the acclaimed Baroque gardens.
 Næsseslottet on Furesø is a country house from 1783 which was built by the Dutch shipping entrepreneur Frédéric de Coninck.
-The park with several obelisks is open to the public.
+The park, which includes several obelisks is open to the public.
 Frederiksdal House at the south end of Furesø is a white Rococo mansion designed by Nicolai Eigtved and Johann Gottfried Rosenberg in the mid-18th century.
 It is not open to the public.

 The open-air museum Frilandsmuseet in Lyngby consists of a collection of old houses, farms and mills which have been moved to the site to show how people lived in former times.
 Sophienholm between the river to the north and Lake Bagsværd to the south dates from 1768 but was completely rebuilt by the affluent businessman Constantin Brun in 1805.
 It is now an exhibition centre.

 Owned by the Danish royal family, Sorgenfri Palace was built by the French architect François Dieussart in 1706.
 The main building was redesigned in the Neoclassical style by Peter Meyn in 1790.
 Some parts of the gardens are open to the public.